 A retrofit service for cosier, healthier, more energy efficient homes

 Cosy Homes Oxfordshire is a home eco-retrofit project that launched in early 2019 to help make homes across Oxfordshire more energy efficient – reducing their energy demand – and at the same time improving the comfort and health of residents.
-It is a partnership project delivered by the Low Carbon Hub, National Energy Foundation and RetrofitWorks.
-Find out more about the project partners.
+It is a partnership project delivered by the Low Carbon Hub and RetrofitWorks.
+The National Energy Foundation also helped establish the scheme during its pilot phase.
+You can find out more about the project partners here.

-Cosy Homes Oxfordshire is one of a number of trial home eco-retrofit projects currently being funded by the Department of Business, Energy and Industrial Strategy (BEIS).
-Our trial is unique because we are working collaboratively with low carbon community groups across Oxfordshire to encourage uptake locally.
-In the first phase of trial we have been working with:
+Cosy Homes Oxfordshire is one of a number of trial home eco-retrofit projects which received two years of pilot funding from the Department of Business, Energy and Industrial Strategy (BEIS).
+Our trial was unique because we are working collaboratively with low carbon community groups across Oxfordshire to encourage uptake locally.
+In the first phase of the trial we worked with:

 - Rose Hill and Iffley Low Carbon (RHILC)

 - Low Carbon West Oxford (LCWO)

 This pilot phase ended in March 2021, and the Cosy Homes Oxfordshire service now continues without grant funding, aiming to become a self-sustaining business for delivering whole house retrofit projects.